 Our explosion is called Big Bang 2.

 In 1986 a conservative British government led by Margaret Thatcher effected the sudden deregulation of the financial markets.
-The knock on effect of this act of financial engineering and accompanying privatization programme are being lived 32 years later.
+The knock on effect of this act of financial engineering and accompanying privatization programme are being lived 3 decades later.

 10 years on from the 2008 financial crisis we are in the grips of a national debt crisis.
 Big Bang 2 is a howl against the current system of inequality - an anarchic, iconoclastic action with both meaning and real world impact.

-On Thameside waste ground with the towers of the City of London and Docklands as backdrop, our ‘debt in transit’ vehicle packed full of documents explodes and with it £1 million of predatory payday debt is written off in a cathartic and symbolic act.
+On Thameside waste ground with the towers of the financial district as backdrop, our ‘debt in transit’ vehicle packed with documents explodes and with it £1 million of predatory payday debt is written off in a cathartic and symbolic act.

 The explosion will be captured on film in slow motion.
 The debris of exploded parts will be meticulously collected from the site, suspended as exploded view and later dismantled and distributed as artwork/souvenirs of an era in the form of commemorative coins to those who invested in making the debt explosion happen through the purchase of paper bonds.